antoinemansour7/VehiQ/Sprint 1/Meeting_Minutes/Matter_Sprint1_meeting1_Feb2.md

 ## Next Steps:
 - We will start working on the project documentation and the project setup.

-The meeting was adjourned at 9:00 PM.
+<br> The meeting was adjourned at 9:00 PM.